karusmari/graphql/README.md

 ## 🌐 Live Demo

-You can check out the hosted version here [https://karusmari.github.io/graphql/]
+You can check out the hosted version here: https://karusmari.github.io/graphql/

 ---